bcss/RentACar-Contract/docs/NOTIFICATION_TOUCHPOINTS.md

 ## Overview

-RCCMS features a comprehensive notification ecosystem with 21 automated touchpoints across all business workflows.
+KarāraOS features a comprehensive notification ecosystem with 21 automated touchpoints across all business workflows.
 Each touchpoint uses intelligent channel routing (Email for regular updates, SMS for critical alerts), bilingual templates, and proper RBAC enforcement.

 ---